-State and federal money is spent on supplemental instructional programs such as Accelerated Reader and Accelerated Math, staff development such as Essential Skills of Instruction and Step Up to Writing, and classroom assistant positions in kindergarten and first grade, Life Skills, and the English Learner Program.
-Last year, approximately \$8,000 was invested in Accelerated Math and Accelerated Reading programs with continued support for Math Facts in a Flash and incentives for program participation.
+State and federal money is spent on supplemental instructional programs such as Accelerated Reader and Accelerated Math, staff development such as Step Up to Writing, and classroom assistant positions in kindergarten and first grade, Life Skills, and the English Learner Program.
+Each year funding is invested in the Accelerated Math and Accelerated Reading programs with continued support for Math Facts in a Flash and incentives for program participation.
 Technology plays a vital role on our campus, and funds are continually set aside for technology maintenance.